BrennenFagan/DoubleMetaphone/Readme.txt

 commit history on Github at:
 https://github.com/BrennenFagan/DoubleMetaphone

-We will comment on any changes we make to the code itself, especially should it be in the middle of existing code.
+A large amount of the code has changed in some ways since the original prospect.
+Feel free to take a look through.